Lowell Program Topics on Ore Deposits Types

 - economics and metallurgy

-The laboratory topics will include:
+The laboratory topics include:

 - alteration and ore mineral types and textures